MYSTYX7/basics-bootstrap/README.md

 `npm i @popperjs/core --save`

 ## Adding Bootstrap to Webpage
+- `viewport` metatag ensures that the screen width is set to the device width and content is rendered according to this width.
 This will include Bootstrap CSS into your web page.
 ```
     <!-- Required meta tags always come first -->